ArtiePlayz/URP-PSX-FORKED/README.md

 I've been using this for a short while now and really enjoying it, so I've decided to do some janitorial work on the project and add some of my own touches.

 First of all I upgraded the project to work on Unity 2021.1.4f1.
-(It was working before just printing some errors 🙂)
+(It was working before just printing some warnings 🙂)

 I Also edited some existing shaders to stop giving warnings for Shadergraph versions above 10 (custom lighting shader for example).